 The band played a small number of shows before they announced they would have their “last show” at Bottom of the Hill in San Francisco on December 30, 2006.
 At this point, Dexter Danger would go on hiatus for several years.

 Between 2007 and 2010 Aymen and Miguel wrote music and performed as an acoustic duo under the pseudonym Hey Sunshine.
 They played a series of semi-secret shows at small clubs in the San Francisco Bay Area and their sets consisted of several new songs and occasional covers of Nirvana and The Beatles.
 According to Aymen, Hey Sunshine gave Dexter Danger’s primary songwriters “an opportunity to work on and perform new material in front of a live audience, stripped-down, in its rawest and purest form.”

 Dexter Danger announced their return via their Facebook page on January 25, 2015 and held their 15th anniversary show on May 30, 2015 at Brick & Mortar Music Hall in San Francisco.
 On September 1, 2015, itcher magazine (UK) named Dexter Danger as one of the top five underrated pop punk bands from the United States.

 In the spring of 2016, the group joined engineer Zack Ohren (Written In Blood EP) at Sharkbite Studios in Oakland to record their first musical recordings in over 11 years.
-Two tracks, “Lucky Strike” and “Hey Sunshine,” were produced and released exclusively via the band’s Bandcamp page on July 27.
-The group also announced its Sweet Sixteen Anniversary show to be held at Brick & Mortar Music Hall in San Francisco on September 24.
+Two tracks, “Lucky Strike” and “Hey Sunshine,” were produced and released exclusively via the band’s Bandcamp page.
+The group has held one-night-only anniversary shows in San Francisco every year since 2015.